 CRS typically extends fellowship offers to successful candidates in the Spring.
 The selection process is comprised of several steps and generally runs from December - March.
 During this time, strong candidates complete a video interview, language assessment and interview.
 All steps in the selection process are completed virtually.

 Yes.
 CRS covers the cost of language testing.

 Yes.
-Individuals from all countries are eligible for this opportunity.
+Individuals from all countries are eligible for the Fellowship and CRS hires Fellows from around the world each year.
 Candidates do not need U.S. citizenship or work authorization.
-However, all successful candidates must be fluent in English (with strong oral and written communication skills) and proficient in any other language.
+All successful candidates must meet the IDFP program requirements, including fluency in English with strong oral and written communication skills.

-We accept graduate degrees in all fields that are relevant to international relief and development (e.g. international development, non-profit management, public health, agriculture, foreign service, social work).
-Degrees must be Master level or higher.
+Graduate degrees must be Master level or higher.
+We welcome degrees in all fields that are relevant to international relief and development (e.g. international development, non-profit management, public health, agriculture, foreign service).
 We accept degrees from universities worldwide.
-Candidates may apply while they are completing their graduate degree, if the degree will be conferred by July of 2022.
+Candidates may apply while they are completing their graduate degree if the degree will be conferred by August of 2023.